ayazhankadessova/BusinessWebsite/Games/ConnectFour/readme.md

 > > java -jar demo.jar
 > ```

-# Introduction

-As a First Assignment for COMP2026/COMP2045 (Programming and Problem-Solving; Programming Using Object-Oriented Approach), I designed a Connect 4 Game.
-We were given a [sample program](demo.jar) and had to write code which would replicate its behaviour.
-With the help of this Assignment, I learned:
+# With the help of this Assignment, I learned:

 - The importance of Understanding the task/game and only then starting to code!
 - Using basic data structures, such as 1d and 2d arrays, how memory allocation works, method types, etc; practice on parameter passing/method construction.